Azure/linux-on-azure-levelup/Module 1/Module1 Lab instructions.md

 1. Via putty log into the VM as the root user.

-2.Switch to the root directory
+2. Switch to the root directory

+At the command type "cd /"

 ## Enabling the Convert2RHEL Repository on LinuxLabVM-CentOS-7-EOL-2-RHEL VM